Prevent/Channel Referral Process via the National PREVENT Referral Form

 - are trained to understand the risk of terrorism in the local area.

-- able to identify when an individual is at risk of radicalisation
+- able to identify when an individual is susceptible to radicalisation

 - know what to do once that risk is identified by making a referral through the Prevent/ Channel process.